shubh-soubhagya/Scenick/README.md

 # Scenick - AI Story to Image Generator

-Transform text stories into visual scenes with AI-powered character and background generation using Groq models and Stable Diffusion Model.
+Transform text narratives into immersive visual scenes with Scenick - an AI-powered platform that automatically generates characters and backgrounds using cutting-edge Groq language models and Stable Diffusion image generation.

 ## Features